felixfaruix/felixfaruix/README.md

 - Deployed **intelligent document processing** with custom ML models trained on 2 years of historical data, automating **95% of invoices**
 - Integrated **RAG system with Business Central & Azure**, implementing risk-based approval workflows with **Blob Storage** with consecutive real-time stream of changes via webhook, **CosmosDB** for state management and **FastAPI** for serving

-> *"Turning AI research into production-ready solutions that drive business transformation"*

 ---
 ---

 ## Featured Projects